wykys/AVR-tools/.scripts/README.md

 ```

 ### Arguments
-``
 `.scripts/avr-size.py -h`
 ```
 usage: avr-size [-h] [-e PATH_ELF] [-c] [-v] [-m MCU] [-s SIZE]

-The script parses the memory information from the linkerscript and the size program, and then displays them in a morereadable form.
+The script combines memory information from the AVR database and the utility size parsing output.
+Memory and size information displays in a more readable form.

 optional arguments:
   -h, --help            show this help message and exit